thomasthaddeus/Tokenizer/docs/classes.md

 2. **Adjust HTML with Bootstrap 5 classes:**
    Without changing your layout logic, here's how you might adjust the classes to fit into Bootstrap's system.
 I'm not changing class names fundamentally but will list them out to consider Bootstrap components' styling where applicable.

-Here’s your updated HTML structure with consideration for Bootstrap 5 classes:

 ```html
 <!DOCTYPE html>